The Ultimate Guide to Buying a Walk-In

 How much space do you need?
 The specific requirements for your business will vary depending on several factors.
 First, consider the maximum amount of space you will need during peak times.
 Your storage capacity will have to accommodate your needs during your business’s busy season while not being overly large.
 This is because operating costs generally increase as the size of the unit increases.

 Next, consider how often you will receive deliveries.
 For example, if you receive daily deliveries, you may only need a few cubic feet of storage since you’ll be clearing out your product daily.
-On the other hand, if you receive product twice a month, you may require much more square footage in order to have enough space for all of the goods you need for multiple weeks.
+On the other hand, if you receive products twice a month, you may require much more square footage in order to have enough space for all of the goods you need for multiple weeks.
 The frequency of delivery will be a determining factor in your space requirements.

 Lastly, you should factor growth into your cooler or freezer calculations.
 Does your business have plans to expand in the short or mid-term?
 The cost of a slightly larger space now will almost certainly be less than purchasing another unit in the near future.